|Stadholder King William III|

 3.3 William invades England, Glorious Revolution

 With James doing his utmost to make himself impossible in England, seven highranking Englishmen then invited William to come to England to restore order.
 William obliged and invaded England with 21,000 men.
 James' army was somewhat bigger, but lacked quality.
 Not daring to fight, James fled.
 In April 1689 William and Mary were both crowned in London.
-Up to his death in 1702 William now worked on adding England to his anti-French coalition, doing this so effectively that it stayed intact after his death.

 4 William as a Ruler